-Run Google Play Books in distraction-free window, manage multiple Google Play Books accounts easily and much much more with the unofficial Google Play Books desktop app for macOS, Windows and Linux on WebCatalog.
+Run Google Play Books in distraction-free window, manage multiple Google Play Books accounts easily and more with the unofficial Google Play Books desktop app for Mac and PC on WebCatalog.

 Google Play Books, formerly Google eBooks, is an ebook digital distribution service operated by Google, part of its Google Play product line.
 Users can purchase and download ebooks and audiobooks from Google Play, which offers over five million titles, with Google claiming it to be the "largest ebooks collection in the world".
 Books can be read on a dedicated Books section on the Google Play website, through the use of a mobile app available for Android and iOS, through the use of select e-readers that offer support for Adobe Digital Editions, through a web browser and reading via Google Home.
 Users may also upload up to 2,000 ebooks in the PDF or EPUB file formats.
 Google Play Books is available in 75 countries.